'Faster, cheaper' internet via DICT's national broadband plan

 "Priority will be given to high population density areas where access to broadband internet is very limited or not present," the draft blueprint read.

-To serve these needs, DICT said the government will establish the Philippine Integrated Infostructure (PhII), which comprises of international submarine cable landing stations, national government backbone, and the last mile access network.
+To serve these needs, DICT said the government will establish the Philippine Integrated Infostructure (PhII), which consists of international submarine cable landing stations, national government backbone, and the last mile access network.

 The last mile covers countryside connectivity and access networks to government sites, public schools, state colleges and universities (SUCs), public hospitals and rural health units, disaster risk and reduction and management offices, peace and order units, among others.